hiddenSymmetries/booz_xform/docs/source/api.rst

 changing these ``typedef`` statements, which are defined in ``vector_matrix.hpp``.

+Public variables below are labeled below as being an input or output.
+The input quantities should be set before calling run().
+(Many of these input quantities can be set by calling read_wout()).
+The output quantities are populated when run() is called.

 The main functionality of the ``booz_xform`` code is contained in a single class, ``Booz_xform``: